 Without a doubt, Amsterdam is the most bike-friendly city in the world, and it’s a perfect base for exploring the rest of the country.
+It also has a slow paced cycling culture that is unique and sets itself apart from places like London, as covered by Craft Cadence, a cycling accessories startup.
 And, since Dutch trains are bike-friendly as well, you have countless itinerary options.

 The country has a mild climate, wonderful infrastructure, flat landscape, and friendly locals who are always ready to help—you’ll never want to get off your bike.

 Jordaan, one of Amsterdam’s most famous neighborhoods, offers many picturesque canal routes.
 You can also take the coastal route outside the city and ride past beautiful dunes, beaches, and seaside resorts.

 Many cyclists choose to include the quaint cheese town of Edam or the cute fishing village of Volendam in their Amsterdam itineraries.
 You can also pedal to the medieval castle of Muiderslot or the world-famous windmills at Zaanse Schans.